Pare people: The Sambaa colonies (c.1860s-1900s)

 In what is now Southern Same District and Mkomazi National Park; colonies of Shambaa and Zigua were established at the same time on the camping stations on the eastern plains.
 The most well-known of these colonies were Hedaru, Makanya, and Membe on the western route, which met at Same, and Kihurio, Gonja, and Kisiwani on the eastern route.
 When the Germans intervened, the process of founding Shambaa colonies was still ongoing.
 In 1890, the Lembeni colony in North Pare had just been established, and the Same colony had barely been around for ten years.
 The colonists from Shambaa served as intermediaries in the caravan trade between the interior and the coast.
 Due to their presence in the Pare country, nearly every village in many mountainous areas was involved in the trade.

 On Pare society, this growth of economic activity had a profound effect.
 In general, it sparked an unprecedented competition among the established lords to control this particular trade.
 Headmen of villages and district leaders made an effort to operate independently of the established hierarchy.
 This tendency toward secession resulted in a multiplication of independent political units.
 For instance, the process of fragmentation produced as many as fourteen political units in Hedaru, one of the smallest chiefdoms.

-This generalization is corroborated by the fact that the districts and chiefdom of Mamba in South Pare remained intact over the course of the time, despite the late entry of coastal and Shambaa traders.
+This generalization is corroborated by the fact that the districts and chiefdom of Mamba in South Pare remained intact over the course of time, despite the late entry of coastal and Shambaa traders.
 The traders had a good opportunity in the kingdom of Ugweno, where two independent chiefdoms had already been established, one against the other.
 Actually, Usangi was one of the first—if not the most—successful slave trading hubs on the Pare Mountains.

 It would be incorrect to assume that the Shambaa and Zigua contact had only negative effects.
 Important societal repercussions resulted from Shambaa's coastal influence and expansion into the Pare region.
-Taking the lead from the Shambaa and Zigua colonists, the Pare for the first time in their history started to consider their plains as places where people could live.
+Taking the lead from the Shambaa and Zigua colonists, the Pare, for the first time in their history, started to consider their plains as places where people could live.
 The Shambaa introduced Swahili style houses and the village settlement pattern to the Pare region.
 Additionally, the Shambaa were responsible for the dissemination of coastal cultural influences like the spirit possession cult and the Swahili language.